Mega service scaling

 | Request concurrency QPS | 10 | 3 |

-In the Mega Block mapping service, the core concepts and design principles are as follows:
+In Mega Block mapping services, the core concepts and design principles are:

-- One location corresponds to one mapping project; each mapping project can be linked to a cloud positioning service group.
+- One location corresponds to one mapping project; each mapping project can be associated with one cloud localization service group.

-- Cloud positioning libraries within the same cloud service group share QPS quotas (billed per request, counted when carrying AppId and passing authentication).
+- Cloud localization databases within the same service group share QPS quotas (billed per request, counted when carrying AppId and passing authentication).

-- To support large-scale or complex scenarios, different floors or areas can be collected and mapped separately, and map fusion can be performed when needed.
+- To support large-scale or complex scenarios, different floors or areas can be captured and mapped separately, with map fusion available when needed.

-Mega service scaling typically involves the following dimensions: concurrency QPS (Queries Per Second), cloud positioning library count, number of bound mapping projects, single-library map capacity, large-scale or complex scenario map fusion, and video input duration for a single mapping task.
-This section explains the meaning, impact, and scaling recommendations for each item.
+Mega service scaling typically involves the following dimensions: concurrency QPS (Queries Per Second), number of cloud localization databases, number of bound mapping projects, single-database map capacity, large-scale/complex scenario map fusion, and video input duration for single mapping.
+This section explains each item's meaning, impact, and scaling recommendations.

 Scalable items description

-- Number of cloud positioning libraries sharing QPS
+- Number of cloud localization DBs sharing QPS

 - Bound mapping projects

-- Mapping capability expansion: input video duration, multi-map fusion
+- Mapping capability extension: input video duration, multi-map fusion

-Concurrency is an attribute of the cloud service group, and all cloud positioning libraries within the same cloud service group share the QPS quota.
+Concurrency is an attribute of the cloud service group.
+All cloud localization databases in the same service group share the QPS quota.

-By default, after successful initialization, a device will send positioning requests at a frequency of once per second.
-Due to network latency and the randomness of request arrival times, it is theoretically possible for the actual instantaneous number of requests to exceed the quota.
-For example, a service group with 10 QPS can support approximately 10 devices running simultaneously.
-However, if more than 10 requests are received within a 1-second window for the same service group, the excess requests may be rejected.
+By default, after successful initialization, devices send localization requests at a frequency of 1 request per second.
+Due to network latency and random request arrival times, instantaneous requests may theoretically exceed the quota.
+For example, a 10 QPS service group can support approximately 10 devices simultaneously.
+However, if more than 10 requests are received within a 1-second window, excess requests may be rejected.

-To ensure service stability in multi-device concurrency scenarios, it is recommended to reserve some redundancy when purchasing QPS.
-For example, if you need to support 10 devices running stably, consider purchasing 11-12 QPS.
+To ensure service stability in multi-device concurrency scenarios, we recommend reserving redundancy when purchasing QPS.
+For instance, to support 10 devices stably, consider purchasing 11-12 QPS.

-For management and scaling operations, refer to QPS scaling management operation guide.
+Management and scaling operations: QPS scaling management guide

-Cloud positioning library instances require cloud computing resources and are billed per instance, with each library corresponding to a unique AppId.
-Deleting and recreating a positioning library does not affect the quota, but the new library will generate a new AppId.
-If the default quota is insufficient, you can apply to increase the number of positioning libraries.
+Cloud localization database instances require computing resources and are billed per instance.
+Each database corresponds to a unique AppId.
+Deleting and recreating a localization database doesn't affect quotas, but the new database will generate a new AppId.
+If the default quota is insufficient, you can request an increase in the number of localization databases.

 Note